Plant-Based

 While it is essential that companies continue improving the quality of alternative products, innovation beyond those categories will have to be at the forefront of future growth.

-“A winning proposition is the taste and the texture that consumers want and are actually getting, rather than promising an experience you might not be able to deliver on,” says Dr. Bernd Koehler, Edlong’s Global VP of R&D. He adds that companies should focus on innovative taste and texture experiences that “just so happen to be plant-based” rather than strictly trying to replace traditional animal products.
+“A winning proposition is the taste and the texture that consumers want and are actually getting, rather than promising an experience you might not be able to deliver on,” says Dr. Bernd Koehler, Edlong’s Global VP of R&D. Adding that companies should focus on innovative taste and texture experiences that “just so happen to be plant-based” rather than strictly trying to replace traditional animal products.

 “Consumers, especially flexitarians, want to be surprised.
 If you are looking to win over the next generation of consumers, future foods will need to deliver and resonate with their taste buds first and foremost.”

-#2 Beyond Plant-based – Innovative Ingredients
+#2 Beyond Plant-Based – Future Innovative Ingredients

-When looking for ways to improve the sustainability of our global food supply, plant-based has been able to tick a lot of the right boxes.
+When looking for ways to improve the future sustainability of our global food supply, plant-based has been able to tick a lot of the right boxes.

 While “sustainability” is often thought of in terms of its environmental impact, it also has implications for our ability to provide better nutrition to all.